ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 If you plan to expose the database to applications not hosted on this VM's CapRover, you will need to take some additional steps after installing the one-click-app:
-- Make sure "Do not expose as web-app externally" is checked.
 - Set a port mapping `5432:5432` for server to container.
 - Enable SSL by using the certs that come installed with `ssl-cert` on the Postgres Docker image.
 Modify the Service Update Override as follows:
     ```yaml